 Why Does Accredited Investor Status Exist?

-However, I’m not sure that I believe this is how it plays out in real life.
+However, this is rarely how it plays out in real life.

 Methods to Become an Accredited Investor